-A vector graphic is a computer image that is created as lines rather than a series of dots, allowing it to be rotated or proportionally scaled.
+A vector graphic is a computer image that is created as lines rather than a series of dots.
+This allows it to be rotated or proportionally scaled.

 Unlike JPEGs, GIFs, and BMP images, vector graphics are not made up of a series of dots (known as pixels).